 Looking at a bright future

-Will’s life experiences have allowed him to look at things differently.
+Will’s life experiences and journey fro TAFE to university have allowed him to look at things differently.
 It’s an approach he believes is to his advantage.

 “I’m able to look at things differently, which allows me to think outside the square and often see things that others miss.
 This is important when looking at landscapes because some things aren’t always obvious.
 Sometimes you need to look deeper into the key indicators to find out what’s going on.”

 Will has a grand vision for how he wants to help create a world worth living in.